paultrino/image-packer-plus--provisioner/README.md

 # __English__

 ## Background
-This is a "configuration as code" tool I developed for universally deploying images and containers that could support geospatial (via GDAL) machine learning (NVIDIA) projects regardless of the required container type (OCI, like docker-ish, or Singularity).
-The premade images I was finding on my HPC/Cloud provisioners needed customization, and this provides a simpler way to use bash scripts.
+This is a ["infrastructure as code"](https://www.freecodecamp.org/news/infrastructure-as-code-basics/) tool I developed for universal image and container deployment.
+It supports geospatial (via GDAL) and machine learning (NVIDIA) projects, regardless of the required container type (OCI, like Docker, or Singularity).

+Pre-made images from HPC/cloud providers often require customization.
+This tool offers a simpler approach using bash scripts.

-While I originally designed it for the Digital Research Alliance of Canada (DRAC), this project is easily adaptable to other environments as well.
-Hopefully this will be useful for others too.
-Please reach out if you run into issues.
+While initially designed for the Digital Research Alliance of Canada (DRAC), this project is easily adaptable to other environments.
+I hope this proves useful for others!
+Please feel free to reach out if you encounter any issues.

 ## Tools for creating/deploying to HPC and Cloud Computing Environments !